-Let’s assume the seller opts for the financing option.
+Let’s assume the supplier opts for the financing option.

-The seller looks on the internet for Supply Chain Finance company in Hong Kong.
-It finds out that Velotrade is a trade finance company serving the Asia market.
-Velotrade is a Digital Trade Finance Platform with the headquarter based in Hong Kong.
+It finds out that Velotrade is a regulated and awarded trade finance company serving the Asia market.
+Its headquarter is based in Hong Kong.

-The seller and the intermediary negotiate the terms of the financing.
-Subsequently analysing all the variables, the following terms were agreed:
+The supplier and the financial institution negotiate the terms of the financing.

 Fast-forwarding 60 days…